uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 ==================================================================================
 .. note::
 	* Here we design the functions for each region in such a way so that the function becomes continuous at each of the knot points.
-	* The key idea is to **define additional polynomials of the same target degree** in such a way that stays 0 to the left of a given knot-point but becomes continuously non-zero on the right of it.
+	* The key idea is to **define additional polynomials of the same target degree** in such a way that, for any given knot-point, the function stays 0 to the left of it but continuously becomes non-zero on the right of it.
 	* For cubic splines, the functions are defined as:

 		* :math:`h_1(x)=1`